Top of the page

-Before having a bone biopsy, tell your doctor if you:
+Before having a bone biopsy:

 A closed or needle biopsy is done in a hospital or clinic by a doctor who specializes in X-ray tests (radiologist) or by a surgeon who specializes in conditions of the bone (orthopedic surgeon).

 An open biopsy is done in an operating room by a surgeon.
-During the biopsy, you lay on an operating bed.
-An open biopsy takes 30 to 60 minutes.

 In rare cases a special test of your bone tissue (frozen section) is done while you are having an open biopsy.
 The bone taken for a frozen section is quickly frozen, thinly sliced, and looked at under a microscope.
 If cancer cells are seen, your surgeon may take out some more of the bone during the procedure.

-You may feel a brief pinch or sting from the freezing medicine.
+You may feel a brief pinch or sting from the numbing medicine.
 You may feel pressure or a brief, sharp pain as the needle enters the bone.
 You may also feel an aching pain or pressure when the bone tissue sample is taken out.
 After the procedure, the biopsy site may be sore and tender for up to a week.
 Your doctor will talk to you about pain medicine.

-You will be asleep or the area will be freeze so you will not feel any pain.
+You will be asleep or the area will be numb so you will not feel any pain.
 After the biopsy, you may feel sleepy for about 2 hours.
 The biopsy site may be sore and tender for up to a week.
 Your doctor will talk to you about pain medicine.

 Problems from a bone biopsy are rare.
-There is a very small chance that the biopsy needle may break (fracture) the bone or injure a nerve, blood vessel, or organ near the biopsy site.
+There is a very small chance that the biopsy needle may break the bone or injure a nerve, blood vessel, or organ near the biopsy site.
 Surgery may be needed to treat the problem.

 There is a very small chance for a skin infection or for the bone to become infected (osteomyelitis) or to not heal well.
-In rare cases, the bone may become weak and break (fracture) at a later time.
+In rare cases, the bone may become weak and break at a later time.

-A bone biopsy is a procedure in which a small sample of bone is taken from the body and looked at under a microscope for cancer, infection, or other bone disorders.
 It may take several days to get the results because the bone sample needs to be specially prepared for study.